Unfolded Equations for Current Interactions of 4d Massless Fields as a Free System in Mixed Dimensions: Current deformation

 \section{Current deformation}

-To describe the current deformation of free $4d$ massless field equations we look for a nontrivial deformation of the combination of the rank--one unfolded system (\ref{CON1}), (\ref{CON2}) with the rank--two unfolded system (\ref{newtwistjads}).
+To describe the current interactions of $4d$ massless fields we look for a nontrivial deformation of the combination of the rank-one and rank-two unfolded systems (\ref{CON1}), (\ref{CON2}) and (\ref{newtwistjads}).
 The form of the deformation is fixed by its formal consistency.
 The problem is solved in two steps.

-Firstly, we consider the zero-form sector to find a nontrivial gluing of the rank--two current module to the rank--one Weyl module.
-The final result is presented in Subsection \ref{Current def0} while details of derivation are given in Appendix A. Secondly, the final result for the gluing in the one-form sector is presented in Subsection \ref{Current def1}, while details are given in Appendices B and C.
+First, we consider the zero-form sector to find a gluing of the rank-two current module to the rank-one Weyl module.
+The result is presented in Section \ref{Current def0} while details of derivation are given in Appendix A. Second, the result for the gluing in the one-form sector is presented in Section \ref{Current def1}, while details are given in Appendices B, C and D.